roedesh/kobotracker/README.md

 Finding the CoinGecko ID is easy.
 Just go to the CoinGecko page for your crypto and copy the last part of the URL.

+After you have created the configuration file, you may start up the app by choosing the "Kobotracker" entry in NickelMenu.

 ## Configuration
 - `ids`: list of CoinGecko ids separated by a space
 - `update_price_interval`: how long the app should wait before updating prices again (in seconds)